raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_3.md

 --- /task ---

 In the next step, you will develop an understanding of app design and idea development processes in your first training task, using Sessions 1 to 5 as a reference.

+Click the green button (below right) to go to the next step in this session.

 You can go back to the [start of Part 2 here](https://projects.raspberrypi.org/en/projects/Year8-RelevanceTraining-Part2-GBICi4).